 The promising practices of ATPC result in more books, including very complex math texts, being reformatted quickly and accurately to accommodate the growing demand for digital files.
 Additionally, increasing numbers of students with disabilities have access to textbooks they can utilize to promote their academic success.

-For more information on accessible math consult the DO-IT Knowledge Base articles Why is accessible math important? and What legal issues are associated with accessible math?
+For more information on accessible math consult the DO-IT Knowledge Base articles Why is accessible math important? and Are there guidelines for creating accessible math?